main content, site navigation, search

 Promise more work later on

-If your budget is limited, do the single best thing that fits your money.
+If the budget is limited, plan for the scope that fits your money.
 A single feature done right is way better than fully featured nonsense.

 Forget recipients name

 Next, don’t collect proposals from many different agencies all at the same time.
-We are in custom tailored service business, not mass production.
-Many Most of us don’t copy and paste web sites, so we can’t provide you with a discount based on lower production costs.
+We are in a custom tailored service business, not mass production.
+Many Most of us don’t copy and paste websites, so we can’t provide you with a discount based on lower production costs.

 Offer a share

-Would you share your house with a tiler or carpenter who built it?
+Would you share your house with a tiler or a carpenter who built it?

-Shares only make sense if the project is something that attracts that particular agency or freelancer in contexts other than merely building a web site.
+Shares only make sense if the project is something that attracts that particular contractor apart from merely building a website.
 If they find the project interesting, they will usually offer to do it for alternative kinds of compensation.

 Not having money, only great ideas